Cydney997/Cydney997/README.md

 - 💞️ I’m looking to collaborate on INTRODUCTORY PROJECTS
 - 📫 How to reach me...
 LinkedIn: https://www.linkedin.com/in/cydneyr/
 - 😄 Pronouns: she/her(s)
-- ⚡ Fun fact: I'm currentlty a social worker looking to transition to a tech role.
-I will forever be a social justice warrior, though.
+- ⚡ Fun fact: I am currently a Licensed Social Worker in the state of Ohio looking to transition to a career in data science!

 <!---
 Cydney997/Cydney997 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.